calcpw/calcpw.docs/encryption/ENCRYPTION.md

 ### Encoding

-The encoding of a extracted pseudo-random byte of the calc.pw key expansion takes place through the following command, where `$char` is the encoded character, `$byte` is the extracted pseudo-random byte, `$charset[]` is an array containing the flattened character set, `sizeof($charset)` is the number of characters contained in the flattened character set and `floor()` returns the integer part of a float.
+The encoding of an extracted pseudo-random byte of the calc.pw key expansion takes place through the following command, where `$char` is the encoded character, `$byte` is the extracted pseudo-random byte, `$charset[]` is an array containing the flattened character set, `sizeof($charset)` is the number of characters contained in the flattened character set and `floor()` returns the integer part of a float.

 ```
 if ($byte < (floor(256 / sizeof($charset))) * sizeof($charset)) {